 • Auspicious symbols

-Horisumi has been practicing the craft of Tebori for some time now and works mostly in this style, he still makes his outlines by machine as do most tebori artists.
-All new work will be coloured and shaded by tebori and of course anyone already being tattooed by him (or about to) can opt in to get their color by tebori and the benefits that entails; richer color, faster healing, less pain and more benefits along with joining a rich tradition of hand made tattoos.
+Horisumi has been practices the craft of tebori for and works mostly in this style, he still makes his outlines by machine as do many tebori artists.
+All colour and shading is done by tebori and of course anyone already being tattooed by him with machine (or about to) can get their colour by tebori and the benefits that entails; richer colour, faster healing, less pain and more benefits along with joining a rich tradition of hand made tattoos.

 The central part of a Japanese bodysuit is the backpiece with full background or (nukibori/kame-no-koh) which occupies the whole backside from neck till about 20-30 centimetres below the crease of the buttocks.
 This is the biggest area of the body that can be tattooed and viewed at one glimpse.
 The rest of the tattoos support the story you want to tell with the backpiece.
 The subject matter is enhanced by a background consisting of the traditional elements such as spiral clouds, clouds, rocks, water, fire, waves and wind bars.